Dance, Dance, Dance & Other Hits

 Dance, Dance, Dance & Other Hits is a compilation album by American R&B band Chic, released by Rhino Records/Warner Music in 1997.
 The album is a re-release of 1995's Everybody Dance with the tracks in re-arranged order and new artwork.

+It was rated three stars by AllMusic.

 Track listing

 All tracks written by Bernard Edwards and Nile Rodgers unless otherwise noted.